-We explain the idea of the extra conditions on a very simple type system for termination, namely the first of the type systems in [Deng and Sangiorgi 2006], which we recall (and revise) in the next subsection.
+We explain the idea of the extra condition on a very simple type system for termination, namely the first of the type systems in [15], which we recall (and revise) in the next subsection.

-5.1 The type systems in [Deng and Sangiorgi 2006], revisited
+5.1 The type systems in [15], revisited

-We recall the type systems in [Deng and Sangiorgi 2006], as we appeal to them for the termination analysis of most of the examples in this paper.
-In [Deng and Sangiorgi 2006] these type systems are expressed à la Church-each name is assigned a type a priori-and exploit this in making use of some special functions that scan the whole syntax of a process looking for certain typed patterns of occurrences of names.
+We recall the type systems in [15], as we appeal to them for the termination analysis of most of the examples in this paper.
+In [15] these type systems are expressed à la Church-each name is assigned a type a priori-and exploit this in making use of some special functions that scan the whole syntax of a process looking for certain typed patterns of occurrences of names.
 We revise the systems, using an approach à la Curry and avoiding these complex functions.

-There are four type systems in [Deng and Sangiorgi 2006], plus combinations of some of them.
-We discuss the first system, which is the simplest, and the fourth, as it does not fit the condition for robust termination in Lemma 5.3; we only hint at the others.
+There are four type systems in [15], plus combinations of some of them.
+We discuss the first system, which is the simplest, and the fourth, as it does not fit the condition for robust termination in Lemma 5.2; we only hint at the others.

 The first system, Lev, is obtained by making a mild modification to the types and typing rules of the simply typed π -calculus: a level information, which is a natural number, is added to each channel type.
-The levels are used to define a weight for each process.
-We call active an output that is not underneath a replication.
-The weight of a process is the multiset consisting of the levels of all active outputs.
-The type system guarantees that the weight strictly decreases under reduction (with respect to the standard multiset ordering), by imposing the constraint that, in a replicated input, the level of the input name should be strictly greater than that of any name that is used in output in the body of the replication (and that is not under some inner replications).
-For instance, a typing of the process P in (1) would assign b a level that is the same as that of x but smaller than that of a; the level of c could be anything, as the input at this channel is not replicated (there could also be several outputs at x underneath the replication at a; if there were an output at c, however, then the level of c should be smaller than that of a).
+The levels are used to define a weight for each process; the type system guarantees that the weight strictly decreases under reduction.
+The main constraint imposed by the type system is roughly that, in a replicated input, the level of the input name should be strictly greater than that of any name that is used in output in the body of the replication (and that is not under some inner replications).
+The weight of a process is the vector representing the ordered multiset given the levels of all occurrences of outputs that are not underneath a replication.
+For instance, a typing of the process P in (1) would assign b a level that is the same as that of xbut smaller than that of a; the level of c could be anything, as the input at this channel is not replicated (there could also be several outputs at x underneath the replication at a; if there were an output at c, however, then the level of c should be smaller than that of a).
 The grammar of the types of Lev is: